hashicorp/terraform/draft-upgrade-guide.md

 community have previously required manual installation by extracting their distribution packages into specific local filesystem locations.

-Terraform v0.13 introduces a new heirarchical namespace for providers that allows specifying both HashiCorp-maintained and community-maintained providers as dependencies of a module, with community providers distributed from other namespaces on [Terraform Registry](https://registry.terraform.io/) from a third-party provider registry.
+Terraform v0.13 introduces a new hierarchical namespace for providers that allows specifying both HashiCorp-maintained and community-maintained providers as dependencies of a module, with community providers distributed from other namespaces on [Terraform Registry](https://registry.terraform.io/) from a third-party provider registry.

-In order to establish the heirarchical namespace, Terraform now requires explicit source information for any providers that are not HashiCorp-maintained, using a new syntax in the `required_providers` nested block inside the `terraform` configuration block:
+In order to establish the hierarchical namespace, Terraform now requires explicit source information for any providers that are not HashiCorp-maintained, using a new syntax in the `required_providers` nested block inside the `terraform` configuration block: